EURO GOVT-Rally in Spanish, Italian bonds loses steam

 * Soothing words from policymakers help Italian debt sale

-LONDON, July 30 A rally in Italian and Spanish government bonds showed signs of flagging on Monday as investors waited for European policymakers to back up pledges to safeguard the euro with new anti-crisis measures.
+LONDON, July 30 A rally in Italian and Spanish government bonds showed signs of exhaustion on Monday as investors waited for European policymakers to back up their pledges to safeguard the euro with new anti-crisis measures.

-Italy's borrowing costs fell at a debt sale but remained elevated in a sign that caution was setting in after the high expectations created by last week's comments from European Central Bank President Mario Draghi, who said the ECB would do whatever it took to preserve the common currency.
+Italy's borrowing costs fell at a debt sale, but remained elevated in a sign that caution was setting in after the hype created by last week's comments from European Central Bank President Mario Draghi that the ECB would do whatever it takes to preserve the euro.

-Also signalling investor edginess, German Bunds clawed higher while 10-year borrowing costs for lower-rated Belgium fell sharply, underscoring its status as a relatively safe bet for investors looking for some return given the slide in German yields to record lows.

-Draghi's words fuelled speculation the ECB would resume its bond-buying programme -- opposed by Germany's Bundesbank -- or possibly ease monetary policy further at its Thursday meeting.
+Draghi's words fuelled speculation the ECB would resume its bond-buying programme (SMP)-- opposed by Germany's Bundesbank -- in the near term or possibly ease monetary policy further at its Thursday meeting.

 "(Draghi) has upped the stakes massively," said Peter Allwright, head of absolute return on rates and currency at RWC Partners.
 "He has gone all in, but the market will be calling his bluff."